 The second ruling is absolutely undemocratic.
 The most ardent Labour supporter of present Government should protest against this The briefing of counsel is as unsatis factory as it is expensive.
 Many of the 18B internees are poor people, very poor.
 Only a few are rich.
 The ruling is wrong in equity.
 It is also wrong in juridicial principle.
-It is the unwritten law of England, as it is the un-written law of Scotland, that the citizen shall have the right to defend himself in person against the Crown in any of the King's Courts.
+It is the unwritten law of England, as it is the unwritten law of Scotland, that the citizen shall have the right to defend himself in person against the Crown in any of the King's Courts.

 This is the bold tradition of our law.
 It is the commonsense of all law.
 The chronicles of British history are rich with the names of fearless men and women, pioneers of democracy, who would not employ counsel, but defended themselves against the Executive.
-The present Government includes in its Cabinet and its Ministry persons who once called themselves comrades of the late John MacLean, Did be not speak in his own defence, and does Labour not circulate his famous Edinburgh speech?
+The present Government includes in its Cabinet and its comrades of the late John MacLean.
+Did be not speak in his own defence, and does Labour not circulate his famous Edinburgh speech?
 Could counsel have spoken for him as he spoke for himself?
-Ernest Thurtle, who being a for himself?
 Ernest Thurtle, who, being a Rationalist, upholds 18B legislation, admires Richard Carlile.
 So does Lord Snell, Labour-Tory leader of the House of Lords.
-Carlile pled in person and actually inspired, in all, 900 men and women to do the specific property. men and women to do the same.
+Carlile pled in person and actually inspired, in all, 900 men and women to do the same men and women to do the same.

 We urge simple democracy and uphold the canons of common law and the first principles of jurisprudence.
-Internces must be secured the right to be heard in person in all habeas corpus proceedings.
+Internees must be secured the right to be heard in person in all habeas corpus proceedings.